MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/03-Use-own-data.md

 1. In the **Runtime** list, select **Start** to start the automatic runtime.

-    Then wait for it to start.
+    Wait for the runtime to start.
 This provides a compute context for the prompt flow.
 While you're waiting, in the **Flow** tab, review the sections for the tools in the flow.

 1. In the **Inputs** section, ensure the inputs include:
     - **chat_history**